Late-night freezer failure in Seattle sends hundreds scrambling to get a fast-expiring COVID-19 vaccine

 Swedish Medical Center also received vaccine.
 Spokesperson Mafara Hobson said the health system received a call at 9 p.m. and posted notice on its social media pages, prompting more than 100 people to line up at Swedish’s clinic in Campion Hall at Seattle University.
 Swedish tweeted at 11:59 p.m. that it had 588 doses to give out.
 By 12:30 a.m., all the clinic times had been taken.

-The Seattle Times could not immediately reach Kaiser and Swedish spokespeople to find out whether any vaccines went to waste.
+Every dose at UW Medicine – Northwest was used and none was wasted, UW spokesperson Susan Gregg said.
+The Seattle Times could not immediately reach Kaiser and Swedish spokespeople to find out whether any vaccines went to waste elsewhere.

 At UW Medical Center — Northwest, word had spread on social media and in text chains like wildfire, bringing a throng of people, mostly too young and healthy to qualify in normal circumstances, to the clinic’s doors.
 Brackett said the hospital was doing its best to vaccinate those eligible in the state’s phased vaccine rollout, but that the main objective was to get it into arms and avoid waste.